John R. Boulet, Ph.D.

 Prior to joining FAIMER in February 2006, she started at ECFMG in January 2003 as the Administrative Assistant to the Vice President of the Clinical Skills Assessment (CSA) Program.
 Over the course of time, she interacted with numerous internal and external people in a manner that projected a very positive image of ECFMG.
 Specializing in coordinating various projects and establishing excellent working relationships with key support staff, she has provided smooth operations for both routine and special activities.

 Danette W. McKinley, Ph.D.

-As Director for Research and Data Resources, Dr. McKinley determines research priorities, defines scope, and proposes methodology for studies focused on understanding and promoting international medical education.
+As Director of Research and Data Resources, Dr. McKinley determines research priorities, defines scope, and proposes methodology for studies focused on understanding and promoting international medical education.
 She supports research activities related to the certification of graduates of international medical programs.
 She is Co-Chair of the Internal Research and Data Review Committee of the Educational Commission for Foreign Medical Graduates (ECFMG), and plays a key role in the development of the ECFMG research agenda.
 Her interests include educational research methodology and assessment.

 Prior to joining FAIMER, Dr. McKinley was the Associate Psychometrician for ECFMG’s Clinical Skills Assessment.
 With more than 20 years of experience in licensure and certification testing, she now concentrates her efforts on the development of research programs on international medical education and the migration of health care workers.
 Dr. McKinley holds a B.A. in Psychology from Williams College, an M.A. in Research Methodology from the University of Pittsburgh, and a Ph.D. in Educational Psychology from Temple University.